Episode 3: The Simulator Audit

 What worked was not a specific model.
 What worked was the willingness to treat metric integrity as a production issue.

 The test coverage added in the audit matters for that reason.
-The repo did not just patch the behavior.
+The repo did more than patch the behavior.
 It also wrote regressions around:

 - cached contract universes